theochem/horton/doc/user_hamiltonian_molecular.rst

     mybasis = GOBasisFamily('myname', filename='mybasis.nwchem'),
     obasis = get_gobasis(mol.coordinates, mol.numbers, mybasis)

-Anywhere one can specify a built-in basis set with a string, one my also use instance of the ``GOBasisFamily`` class (``mybasis`` in the example above), e.g. in the arguments ``default``, ``element_map`` and ``index_map`` of ``get_gobasis``.
+Anywhere you can specify a built-in basis set with a string, you can also use instance of the ``GOBasisFamily`` class (``mybasis`` in the example above), e.g. in the arguments ``default``, ``element_map`` and ``index_map`` of ``get_gobasis``.